 As part of the Engineering Assessment, the hydrological analysis was performed using the HEC-HMS program to determine peak flows through the watershed for variously designed storms.
 Hydraulic analysis was performed using WMS and the HEC-RAS program to determine the resultant water surface elevations and limits of flooding.
 The hydraulic analysis includes models of existing and alternative proposed conditions.
 A safety inspection of the dam was also performed leading to development of a tree removal plan.

 LKB also developed an Inspection and Maintenance Plan for the dam, as well as an Emergency Action Plan, which will be updated once the proposed conditions have been established.
-The scope of this project has expanded to coordinate modeling efforts with GOSR’s Living With The Bay project.
-Since LKB has already studied the watershed and developed the watershed model for this area they will use it to assist the LWTB Team to develop design improvements in the northern portion of the watershed and to check compliance of the LWTB designs with dam safety requirements within Hempstead Lake State Park.
+The scope of this project has expanded to coordinate modeling efforts with GOSR’s Living With The Bay (LWTB) project.
+Since LKB has already studied the watershed and developed the watershed model for this area, they will use it to assist the LWTB Team to develop design improvements in the northern portion of the watershed and to check compliance of the LWTB designs with dam safety requirements within Hempstead Lake State Park.